maf946/SocketScripts/README.md

 Make note of the serverIP and serverPort values.

-Next, either open a second terminal window on your own machine; alternatively, work with a friend or classmate and have them run this on their machine, instead.
+Next, create a second PyCharm project (I suggest opening it in a new window) for the UDP client; alternatively, work with a friend or classmate and have them run this on their machine, instead.
 This is designed to work on the Internet so any two Internet-connected machines should work!

-On the second terminal window, run `python3 UDPClient.py -ip [IP address] -p [port number]`, making sure to include the values provided by UDPServer.py.
-Based on the example from the prior step, the command to run would be `python3 UDPClient.py -ip 192.168.0.118 -p 49957`.
+In the UDPClient.py source, make sure to replace the serverIP and serverPort values at the top with the values from UDPServer.py.
 You should see something like the following as the output:

 	I'm configured to send UDP packets to 192.168.0.118 on port 49957 Press Ctrl+Z to quit.